 EUROMOD notes: Eligibility conditions for the receipt of unemployment benefit cannot be simulated accurately.
 Instead eligibility for current recipients of unemployment benefit is taken from the data.
-For other categories, it is assumed that the fraction of time worked during the income reference period is the same in the previous two years, if this is not higher than the entire work history.
-The duration of receipt of the unemployment benefit is also taken from the data.
-The condition that the recipient must not be earning income is not simulated.
+For other categories, it is assumed that the fraction of time worked during the income reference period is the same in the previous two years, if this is not higher than the

-2.3.2 Unemployment assistance (Ghajnuna ghal dizimpjieg)
+3.3.2 Unemployment assistance (Ghajnuna ghal dizimpjieg) (bunncmt\s)